 WSU's Peer Institutions

-For strategic planning purposes, WSU compares itself to members of the Association of American Universities (AAU), a nonprofit organization of 61 public and private prestigious and influential research universities in both the United States and Canada.
+WSU also compares itself to members of the Association of American Universities (AAU), a nonprofit organization of 61 public and private prestigious and influential research universities in both the United States and Canada.
 Four of these are land-grant, research universities with veterinary medicine programs and without medical schools.
 WSU considers these institutions to be aspirational peers: Iowa State University, University of Illinois at Urbana-Champaign, Purdue University, and Texas A&M University.

 Created and used by the Washington State Legislature, WSU's Legislative Peer set consists of twenty-two, public, land-grant research universities with a veterinary medicine program.